-The reading direction is from right to left, as for actions: first looking at the value of $\mathfrak{t}_{C'}(H)$, we keep it when $\mathfrak{t}_C(H)= 0$ and replace it by $\mathfrak{t}_C(H)$ else, which in this case makes us forgetting the existence of $\mathfrak{t}_{C'}$.
+The reading direction is from right to left, as for actions: first we look at the value of $\mathfrak{t}_{C'}(H)$, we keep it when $\mathfrak{t}_C(H)= 0$ and else replace it by $\mathfrak{t}_C(H)$, which in this case makes us forget the existence of $\mathfrak{t}_{C'}$.
 It may easily checked that this product law is well defined on $\mathfrak{T}_W$, that is, the product of two (non empty) cones is again a (non empty) cone, and is associative.

-\begin{de} The face semigroup associated with the polytope $W$ in $\mathbb{R}^n$ is the set $\mathfrak{T}_W$ equiped with the above product law. \end{de} It is clear from the formula that $\mathfrak{o}$ is an identity for $\mathfrak{T}_W$.
+\begin{de} The face semigroup associated with the polytope $W$ in $\mathbb{R}^n$ is the set $\mathfrak{T}_W$ equipped with the above product law. \end{de}

+It is clear from the formula that $\mathfrak{o}$ is an identity for $\mathfrak{T}_W$.
 Moreover, any cone $C$ satisfies the equality $C.C=C$, that is, is \textit{idempotent} in $\mathfrak{T}_W$.
-There moreover exists a natural partial order on the face semigroup which let $C\leqslant C'$ when and only when $C'$ is a lower dimensional facet of $C$, or equivalently when the inclusion $C'\subseteq \overline{C}$ occurs.
+There moreover exists a natural partial order on the face semigroup under which $C\leqslant C'$ if and only if $C'$ is a lower-dimensional facet of $C$, or equivalently when the inclusion $C'\subseteq \overline{C}$ occurs.
 This may be rephrased by means of the semigroup law on $\mathfrak{T}_W$, as we have

 With respect to this order, the chambers are the minimal cones whereas $\mathfrak{o}$ is the (unique) maximal cone in the face semigroup.
-Some authors use the reverse order instead, but it appears more convenient for later needs to set the order in the above way.
+Some authors use the reverse order instead, but it appears more convenient for later needs to define the order as above.